You’ve been invited to a Jewish housewarming party.

 Because it’s something every Jewish home needs, and if chosen properly – then it’s also beautiful home décor.

-As you can probably tell, this definitely holds true for Yair Emanuel’s elegant candlesticks.
+As you can probably tell, this certainly holds true for Yair Emanuel’s elegant candlesticks.

 The young Jewish couple (or woman) would be thrilled lighting her Shabbat candles with these candlesticks.